On the performance of downlink NOMA in underlay spectrum sharing: Introduction

-In summary, for the case of NOMA-based underlay spectrum sharing, most of the research deals only with the outage probability analysis (as in~\cite{LargeScale, Detect_and_Forward, ImperfectCSI, Hybrid, Amplify_and_Forward}) or consider only the peak interference constraint at the PR (as in~\cite{Vaibhav}).
+In summary, for the case of NOMA-based underlay spectrum sharing, most existing research deals only with the outage probability analysis (as in~\cite{LargeScale, Detect_and_Forward, ImperfectCSI, Hybrid, Amplify_and_Forward}) or considers only the peak interference constraint at the PR (as in~\cite{Vaibhav}).
 It is also noteworthy that only single-antenna receivers were considered in~\cite{LargeScale, Detect_and_Forward, ImperfectCSI, Hybrid, Amplify_and_Forward}.
+Also note that perfect instantaneous CSI regarding the ST-PR link(s) was assumed to be available at the ST in~\cite{LargeScale, Detect_and_Forward, Vaibhav} and~\cite{ Amplify_and_Forward}, whereas imperfect instantaneous CSI regarding the ST-PR link was assumed to be available at the ST in~\cite{ImperfectCSI} and~\cite{Hybrid}.
 Motivated by this, in this paper, we present the average achievable sum-rate and outage probability analysis of a two-user downlink NOMA system in underlay spectrum sharing (over Rayleigh fading wireless channels) where both of the (secondary) users are assumed to be equipped with multiple antennas.
-We also consider that only statistical channel state information (CSI) is available at the ST regarding the links between the ST and the users, whereas, for the case of the link between the ST and PR, we consider different scenarios, as explained in~Table~\ref{TableConditions}.
+We also consider that only statistical channel state information (CSI) is available at the ST regarding the links between the ST and the users\footnote{For the case of a spectrum sharing system, the ST needs to coordinate with the primary network in order to acquire CSI for the ST-PR link(s).
+This results in extra overhead at the ST as compared to the traditional (licensed) systems.
+Since for the secondary channels (i.e., the channels between the ST and the NOMA users), acquiring statistical CSI requires a smaller overhead as compared to that for instantaneous CSI, we have considered the former in order to reduce the communication overhead at the ST. However, it can be shown that it is straightforward to extend the analysis presented in this paper to the case when instantaneous CSI is available at the ST regarding the secondary channels.}, whereas, for the case of the link between the ST and PR, we consider different scenarios, as explained in~Table~\ref{TableConditions}.
 Hereafter, we will refer to the CSI of the ST-PR link as the interference-link CSI (IL-CSI).